 reviews

 - "unpleasant :-[":

-(read: 2023)while there were some small things i enjoyed about this book (for example the contradiction of the all-knowing and mysterious Nightwings actually turning out to be carrion eaters, who live on a volcanic island, inhaling so much ash that they all have a perpetual cough and irritated eyes, i thought that was cool and a really effective contrast to the way they were portrayed in the previous 3 books), they really weren't important enough to the whole story to give the rest of the book much grace. as a whole it handled major plot points horribly!
+(read: 2023) while there were some small things i enjoyed about this book (for example the contradiction of the all-knowing and mysterious Nightwings actually turning out to be carrion eaters, who live on a volcanic island and inhaling so much ash on a daily basis that they all have a perpetual cough and irritated bloodshot eyes, i thought that was cool and completely shatters their mythologised portrayal that was built up in the previous 3 books so effectively), they really weren't important enough to the whole story to give the rest grace. as a whole it handled major plot points horribly!

-most of the plot revolves around the Nightwings who have been kidnapping Rainwings (dragons that live isolated in the depths of the rainforests) and keep them imprisoned, where they die of starvation and sickness in their cells, because Mastermind (the father of Starflight, the book's main character) wants to gather their venom and use it to craft bioweapons. it IS terrible, but the book not only hardly adresses it as such, but has Starflight offering help to the Nightwings when the island's volcano errupts at the end, saying that if Mastermind asks the Rainwing queen for forgiveness, she might let the Nightwings live in the forest with them...! even though they've been kidnapping, torturing and milking Rainwing venom for their own benefit!
+most of the plot revolves around the Nightwings who have been kidnapping and imprisoning Rainwings (dragons that live isolated in the depths of the rainforests). they are dying of starvation and sickness, because the Nightwings don't have any fruit on the island to feed them and eating carrion only makes them violently ill. they're doing all that in the first place because Mastermind (the father of Starflight, the book's main character) wants to gather their venom and use it to craft bioweapons. it is horrible, but the book not only hardly adresses any of it, but has Starflight offering help to the Nightwings when the island's volcano errupts at the end, saying that if Mastermind asks the Rainwing queen for forgiveness, she might let the Nightwings live in the forest with them...! even though they've been kidnapping, torturing and milking Rainwing venom for their own benefit!
 STARFLIGHT !!!!!!!

-speaking of Starflight, another major storytelling drawback to this book was that the author failed him as a protagonist! there were so many flashbacks and dream sequences, and when there weren't any happening in the moment, Starflight was either thinking about Sunny, who he has a crush on (even though she's basically his adoptive sister (the books try to write it off that they aren't siblings because they're different races of dragons, but that makes no sense, they're literally hatchmates)) OR he is being hauled around by Fatespeaker, who has an identical personality to Sunny, a similarity that Starglight on-page notices! if it wasn't for her, Starflight would've moped in his bed the whole time, wishing someone would come resque him. he has character growth marked by the end where he finally DOES something, but i hardly think it was that good when he did not work on overcoming his fearfulness throughout the rest of the book!
+speaking of Starflight, another major storytelling drawback to this book was that the author failed him as a protagonist! there were so many flashbacks and dream sequences in his book, and when there weren't any happening in the moment, Starflight was either thinking about Sunny, who he has a crush on (even though she's basically his adoptive sister (the books try to write it off that they aren't siblings because they're different races of dragons, but that makes no sense, they're literally hatchmates)) OR he is being hauled around by Fatespeaker, who has an identical personality to Sunny, a similarity that Starglight on-page notices. if it wasn't for her, Starflight would've moped in his bed the whole time, wishing someone would come resque him. his character growth is marked by the volcanic erruption scene where he finally DOES something, but i hardly think it was that good when he did not work on overcoming his fearfulness throughout the rest of the book.

-at the very end, when they were escaping the tunnels that magically connect the island to the rainforest, lava falls onto Starflights eyes and he goes blind! it felt like it happened just for the shock value of it, because from what i've noticed, when the book focusing on a certain dragonet ends, we rarely hear from them again and they become no more than background characters!
+at the very end, when they were escaping the tunnels that magically connect the island to the rainforest, lava falls onto Starflights eyes and he goes blind, but it felt like it happened just for the shock value of it, because the books tend to pretty much forget ab the rest of its cast once they are no longer the protagonist... and even if that wasn't the case, making your main character lose their sight at the very end of the book is bummy.........

+reviews